xtreme22886/SmartThings_UniFi-Presence-Sensor/README.md

-# SmartThings <-> Unifi Presence Sensor
+# SmartThings <-> UniFi Presence Sensor

-**Integration for SmartThings to use Unifi wireless clients as presence sensors**

-This will allow you to select from a list of known Unifi wireless clients to monitor their presence.
-By selecting device(s) to monitor, a script will run every 5 seconds to check the Unifi controller's current status of the monitored device(s).
-If the device can't be seen by any Unifi Access Point, then the device is reported offline.
-A device is "offline" when it is not connected to an Unifi wireless network.
+**Integration for SmartThings to use UniFi wireless clients as presence sensors** This will allow you to select from a list of known UniFi wireless clients to monitor their presence.
+By selecting device(s) to monitor, a script will run every 5 seconds to check the UniFi controller's current status of the monitored device(s).
+If the device can't be seen by any UniFi Access Point, then the device is reported offline.
+A device is "offline" when it is not connected to an UniFi wireless network.

 ## Getting Started

 These instructions will help you get this solution implemented.
-I'm going to assume a working local Unifi Controller already exist on the network.
+I'm going to assume a working local UniFi Controller already exist on the network.

 ### What are we going to be setting up / installing

 Here are the things that we will need to install / configure

-- Unifi Bridge (REST API server to facilitate communication between SmartThings and the Unifi Controller)
+- UniFi Bridge (REST API server to facilitate communication between SmartThings and the UniFi Controller)
-  - This can be installed from [here](https://github.com/xtreme22886/SmartThings_Unifi-Presence-REST)
+  - This can be installed from [here](https://github.com/xtreme22886/SmartThings_UniFi-Presence-REST)
-- Unifi Wireless Presence (SmartThings SmartApp)
+- UniFi Wireless Presence (SmartThings SmartApp)
-- Unifi Presence Sensor (SmartThings Device Handler)
+- UniFi Presence Sensor (SmartThings Device Handler)

 ## Installing SmartApp and Device Handler
 **First things first.
-Get the Unifi Bridge up and running before proceeding**
+Get the UniFi Bridge up and running before proceeding**

 There are two ways you can install the SmartThings SmartApp and Device Handler.
 1. VIA the SmartThings IDE GitHub integration
    - Owner = xtreme22886
-   - Name = SmartThings_Unifi-Presence-Sensor
+   - Name = SmartThings_UniFi-Presence-Sensor
    - Branch = master
 2. VIA copying / pasting the code in the SmartThinge IDE
    - SmartApp = unifi-wireless-presence.groovy